avnet-iotconnect/iotc-nrf-sdk/README.md

 Follow these instructions to set up the board:

-* The device Unique ID (DUID) will be generated automatically for your nRF board based on IMEI of the board.
+* You can assign a custom device Unique ID (DUID) in menuconfig (see below).
+If left blank, the DUID will be generated automatically for your nRF board based on IMEI of the board.
-You need to obtain the device unique ID for your board first.
+If you are not using a custom DUID, you will need to obtain the device unique ID for your board first.
 Build and run the project initially and capture the printout on the USB console where the message is printed "DUID: nrf-xxxxxx".
 Your device ID is your IMEI prefixed with "nrf-".
 Alternatively, you can run AT+CGSN AT command to obtain the IMEI.
+* If using Self Signed authentication type, the device certificate and private key can be generated using the IoTConnect web UI during the device.
+You should not be supplying a password in the UI.
+Copy the Client Certificate and the Private Key into newly created files: *DUID*-crt.pem and *DUID*-key.pem anywhere on your pc.
+You will use these files in the steps below.
-* Follow the instructions at https://github.com/Avnet/iotc-c-lib in the tools/ecc-certs directory to create the certificates for your board.
+* If using CA Cert authentication, follow the instructions at https://github.com/Avnet/iotc-c-lib in the tools/ecc-certs directory to create the certificates for your board.
 The instructions also contain steps to add your CA Certificate to IoTConnect.
-* Create a new CA Certificate based template in IoTConnect and select the uploaded certificate.
+* Create a new Self Signed or CA Certificate based template in IoTConnect.
 Add at least one telemetry field "cpu".
 For the nrf-sensors-gps sample, see the values in the publish_telemetry() function in main.c.
 * Create a new device with Unique ID described in the first tep of this guide and assign the newly created template to it.
 * Download the Baltimore Cyber Trust Root certificate from https://cacerts.digicert.com/BaltimoreCyberTrustRoot.crt.pem
 * Install nRF Connect from Nordic's web site and install the the LTE Link Monitor.